 It is natural to relax while on vacation, but if you want to stay sober while traveling, throwing your routine out the window is probably not the answer.
 Instead of ditching your regular schedule, try to continue some of your normal routines.
 Continuing to exercise, eat healthily, and follow a sleep schedule will make the transition from vacation back to your everyday life much easier.
 If you neglect to keep any kind of routine, you may find yourself struggling to get back into it or getting lazy.
 Over time, this can be a recipe for relapse.

-, sleeping with a fully stocked minibar only a few feet away can be too much of a temptation.
+If you are staying in a hotel or going to a resort, chances are there will be alcohol in the room.
+If you just finished alcohol abuse treatment, sleeping with a fully stocked minibar only a few feet away can be too much of a temptation.
 Call ahead and ask them to remove the drinks from the room.
-You can also ask about the availability of alcohol at the resort or what to expect from excursions to at least mentally prepare yourself ahead of time.
+You can also ask about the availability of alcohol at the resort or what to expect from excursions to prepare yourself ahead of time, at least mentally.

-If you follow these tips for sober travel and make your sobriety a priority even when you are on vacation, you will likely find that you aren’t missing anything by not drinking or using drugs.
-If you relapse, it doesn’t have to be the end of the world.
+If you follow our tips for sober travel and make your sobriety a priority even when you are on vacation, you will likely find that you are not missing anything by not drinking or using drugs.
+If you relapse, it does not have to be the end of the world.
 Our Chicago stabilization program for addiction helps people get back on track in their recovery before they spiral out of control.

 If you or a loved one still need addiction help, call 888-280-4763.
 At Banyan’s drug rehab in Chicago, we have the resources to aid you in achieving the sobriety you are after.